FAQs

 Any other minor park works identified in the community consultation process such as furniture and artwork refurbishments will be considered subject to budgeting allocation.
 Other issues such as toilets, park lighting, dog governance, BBQ and picnic shelters are not within the scope of this renewal project.

-Where is the nearest Alternative Playground?
+Where is the nearest alternative playground?

 The nearest alternative playgrounds are in Wellington Square, East Perth - Moort-ak-Waadiny-wellington-square-playground or Rod Evans centre playground.